WibuNewbie/Lucifer/enums.md

 ## BotStatus

-An enumeration representing the different statuses a bot can have.
-Here's the updated version of the documentation without the integers:

----

 #### Values
 * `offline` : the bot is currently offline.
 * `online` : the bot is currently online.